vapor/docs/4.0/docs/hello-world.md

 open Package.swift
 ```

+## Linux Development

+If you are working on Linux, consider to add an empty file called `LinuxMain.swift` under the `Sources/Tests/` folder.
+This allows the [Language Server Protocol](https://github.com/apple/sourcekit-lsp) included in your Swift toolchain to works properly, and if you are working on an editor that supports it, you can have a better development experience.

 ## Xcode Dependencies

 You should now have Xcode open.
 It will automatically begin downloading Swift Package Manager dependencies.